cocos/cocos-docs/en/editor/publish/publish-web.md

 - **Preview URL**

   The build supports simultaneous previewing of multiple Web projects, so the preview URL to be built is no longer uniform, but each build task will have a separate preview URL, which does not interfere with each other.
 Click the URL to automatically open the browser for preview.
-The specific preview URL splicing rule is **${Preview IP address in preferences}:${Editor preview port number}/${Build platform}/${Build task First name}/index.html**.
+The specific preview URL splicing rule is **${Preview IP address in Preferences panel}:${Editor preview port number}/${Build platform}/${Build task name}/index.html**.

   ![preview-url](publish-web/preview-url.png)